APIs·

 beginner

 Enable your AI agent to fetch content from any URL or API endpoint.
-Perfect for reading documentation, APIs, and web content.
+Perfect for reading documentation, consuming REST APIs, and gathering web content.

 fetchAPIHTTPweb contentREST